mihajm/http/article.md

-# Fun-grained Reactivity in Angular: Part 3 - Client-Side HTTP
+# Fun-grained Reactivity in Angular: Part 3 - Resources

-In the previous installments of this series, we explored building foundational signal-based primitives such (`mutable`, `store`, `derived`) and applied them to create reactive form controls.
+In previous installments of this series, we explored building foundational signal-based primitives such (`mutable`, `store`, `derived`) and applied them to create reactive form controls.
 This time, we turn our attention to another critical aspect of modern web applications: _client-side_ management of asynchronous data.
 Don't worry though we'll get to _server-side_ (featuring [Analog](https://analogjs.org/)) soon enough! ;)

 ## Why...just why?